 The manufacturer states it formulated this product to address gaps in a person’s diet without adding too much of what they are already consuming.

 Additionally, this multivitamin is non-GMO, vegetarian, and gluten-free.

-However, care/of is a subscription service, and some people may prefer the option to buy multivitamins as a once-off purchase.
+- subscription service and some people may prefer the option to buy multivitamins as a once-off purchase

 Best for traceable ingredients: Ritual Essential for Women Multivitamin 50+